 At the centre of tonight’s play was the idea that Dickens was a flawed character.
 Raised as part of the lower-middle-class – as Miriam described, the worst of all classes – his family was imprisoned at an early age.
 With a great sense of self-purpose, Dickens was able to rise to become one of the best known people of his time.
 But his great weakness, according to tonight’s play, was his attitude towards women.
 He both loved and loathed them.
 He was attracted to them, and understood their characters in intimate detail, but did not regard them in the way Miriam (and all of us today) thought they should be regarded.

-Although at times in the first half I was a little bored, I though the second half really hummed.
+Although at times in the first half I was a little bored, I thought the second half really hummed.
 Miriam is a truly tremendous actress, for whom I have even greater respect after tonight’s show.

 Aside from that, the last two days have just been work, work, work.
 I had an early start yesterday and a late finish today.
 The rest of the week remains busy, with a dinner at Bentley Bar on Thursday night and the Andrew Olle Media Lecture on Friday, both of which will burn a hole in my pocket.
 I’m also keen to make a brief appearance at the 69th Podcast Party for Bran, a weekly podcast I listen to and enjoy.
 Although it’s the same night as Olle, I’m going to pop along to buy Roulla, Angus and Nathan a beer, because I really enjoy their work.